salarmgh/ppusher/README.md

 # ppusher
-Prometheus Pusher is a processor for Apache NIFI that collect flow data from another prcessors and send it to Prometheus Push Gateway
+Prometheus Pusher is a library for to get and send data into prometheus for Apache NIFI